-The carrying amounts of the investments included in the Balance Sheet, have been calculated using the present value of the expected repayments, discounted using the investment's original interest date.
+The impairment has been calculated in line with correct accounting procedure as set out in IFRS 25 and 26, and the Council has followed the advice from the Chartered Institute of Public Finance and Accountancy (CIPFA) in their guidance note LAAP 82 including the final update No 8 issued in September 2013.
+The carrying amounts of the investments included in the Balance Sheet have been calculated using the present value of the expected repayments, discounted using the investment's original interest date.